Prin-S/test-plugin-to-learn-wp-plugin-development/README.md

 ## Description

 The plugin was created to help me learn WordPress plugin development.
-It displays a meta box below each post allowing you to add contributors (must be author, editor or administrator) to that post which.
+It displays a meta box below each post allowing you to add contributors (must be author, editor or administrator) to that post.
 These contributors are then shown on the front-end.

 ## Installation